 From the Select Attribute field, click Active Directory Organizational Unit.

-Use the Select Condition field to select from the following operators: Like Any, Not Like Any, In, Not In.
+Use the Select Condition field to select from the following operators: Is, Is Not, Contains, Does Not Contain.

 In the Add Option field, enter or paste one or more path structures.